 With its sweeping colonnaded arms, central obelisk, towering palaces, and classical façade and dome, St. Peter’s is here presented from the heart of the square, as if, moving from the previous view, Piranesi’s beholders have just descended from one of the ornate carriages in the foreground.
 The dynamism created by this flurry of activity—the roiling, just tread-upon dirt, horses in mid-trot, travelers satiating their thirst at the fountain, endless crowds of visitors approaching the church—gives a sense of the booming tourism at this religious and artistic site.
 The people seem to be the subject of the print as much as the architecture, bestowing a sense of theatricality.
-Indeed, John Wilton-Ely remarks that this perspective seems to be that of a “royal box in a Bibiena theater” (Wilton-Ely 1978, 30).
+Indeed, referencing the stage designs by the Bibiena family of artists, architects, and designers, John Wilton-Ely remarks that this perspective seems to be that of a “royal box in a Bibiena theater” (1978, 30).

 To see this image in the Vedute di Roma, vol 16 of Piranesi’s Opere, click here.